 According to the US Food and Drug Administration (FDA), an electronic cigarette or e-cigarette is a battery powered device that allows users to inhale a vapor containing nicotine or other substances.
 These devices convert nicotine, flavor additives and other chemical liquids into a vapor that can be inhaled.
-They are often marketed as the healthier version of the cigarette.
-The truth is the risks posed by e-cigarettes are simply unknown.
+They are often marketed as the healthier version of the cigarette, but E-cigarettes are harmful to health.

 Restaurants, Bars, Movie Theatres, and Other Business Establishments